Alan Hodgkin: Early life and education

+School and university

 Alan started his education at The Downs School where his contemporaries included future scientists Frederick Sanger, Alec Bangham, "neither outstandingly brilliant at school" according to Hodgkin, as well as future artists Lawrence Gowing and Kenneth Rowntree.
 After the Downs School, he went on to Gresham's School where he overlapped with future composer Benjamin Britten as well as Maury Meiklejohn.
-He ended up receiving a scholarship at Trinity College, Cambridge in Botany, Zoology and Chemistry.
+He ended up receiving a scholarship at Trinity College, Cambridge in botany, zoology and chemistry.

 Between school and college, he spent May 1932 at the Freshwater Biological Station at Wray Castle based on a recommendation of his future Director of Studies at Trinity, Carl Pantin.
 After Wray Castle, he spent two months with a German family in Frankfurt as "in those days it was thought highly desirable that anyone intending to read science should have a reasonable knowledge of German."
 After his return to England in early August 1932, his mother Mary was remarried to Lionel Smith (1880–1972), the eldest son of A. L. Smith, whose daughter Dorothy was also married to Alan's uncle Robert Howard Hodgkin.

-In autumn of 1932 Hodgkin started as a freshman scholar at Trinity College, Cambridge where his friends included classicists John Raven and Michael Grant, fellow-scientists Richard Synge and John H. Humphrey, as well as Polly and David Hill, the children of Nobel Laureate Archibald Hill.
-He took Physiology with Chemistry and Zoology for the first two years, including lectures by Nobel Laureate E.D.
+In the autumn of 1932, Hodgkin started as a freshman scholar at Trinity College where his friends included classicists John Raven and Michael Grant, fellow-scientists Richard Synge and John H. Humphrey, as well as Polly and David Hill, the children of Nobel laureate Archibald Hill.
+He took physiology with chemistry and zoology for the first two years, including lectures by Nobel laureate E.D.
 Adrian.
 For Part II of the tripos he decided to focus on physiology instead of zoology.
 Nevertheless, he participated in a zoological expedition to the Atlas Mountains in Morocco led by John Pringle in 1934.
 He finished Part II of the tripos in July 1935 and stayed at Trinity as a research fellow.

-During his studies, Hodgkin, who described himself as "having been brought up as a supporter of the British Labour Party" was friends with communists and actively participated in distribution of Anti-War pamphlets.
+During his studies, Hodgkin, who described himself as "having been brought up as a supporter of the British Labour Party" was friends with communists and actively participated in the distribution of anti-war pamphlets.
 At Cambridge, he knew James Klugmann and John Cornford, but he emphasised in his autobiography that none of his friends "made any serious effort to convert me [to Communism], either then or later."
 From 1935 to 1937, Hodgkin was a member of the Cambridge Apostles.